-In each academic year, there are three examination periods: the first in January, for all courses of the fall semester; the second in June, for all courses of the spring semester; and the third resit period in September, intended for students who have failed or have not participated in the previous exam periods of the academic year.
+In each academic year, there are three examination periods: the first in January, for all fall semester courses, the second in June for all spring semester, and the third resit period in September, intended for students who have failed or have not participated in the previous exam periods of the academic year.
 The exact dates for the examination periods are noted in the academic calendar, and the exam schedule is announced on the program's website some weeks earlier.

-If a student fails to pass one or more courses after the completion of the September resit period, they are required to register again and take anew the exam for that course(s) in the following academic year except for Ancient Greek language courses (Greek I- VI), as mentioned above.
+If a student fails to pass one or more courses after the completion of the September resit period, they are required to register again and take anew the exam for that course(s) in the following academic year except for Ancient Greek & Latin language courses (Greek & Latin I- VI and Greek III-VI), as mentioned above.
 Failure in more than three (3) courses in a single semester after the completion of the September examination period requires registration and repetition of the entire semester in the following year (the fall or the spring semester, respectively).
 Students who fail one or more courses in the fall semester may still attend the courses of the following spring semester except for the courses in Ancient Greek language.